SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-As we continue to evolve as a total beverage company and respond to consumers’ desires for more choices across categories, we are reducing added sugar while providing more drinks with nutrition benefits; optimizing our mix of products; offering more small packaging choices; and providing consumers with clear nutrition information.
+As we evolve our portfolio to meet changing consumer expectations, we are also taking steps to offer more options with less added sugar while providing more drinks with nutrition benefits; optimizing our mix of products; offering more small packaging choices; and providing consumers with clear nutrition information.

-- 36% of our beverage portfolio and 29% of our global volume is low-or no- calorie.
+- 30% of our global volume is low-or no-calorie.

 Additional Resources